denten-courses/technologies-of-dissent/2017-fall/README.md

 - 25%     Midterm Exam (Passage IDs covering the reading)
 - 25%     Final Exam (Passage IDs covering the reading)

-OR (for graduate students only)
+OR (for graduate students only)<sup>††</sup>

 - 25%     Midterm Project Proposal
 - 25%     Final Project (individual or group, to be approved by instructor)

 <sup>†</sup> Concise weekly forum posts responding to the reading, asking
 questions / sharing expertise regarding the lab assignments.

+<sup>††</sup> Undergraduates wishing to pursue an independent project still
+have to take the midterm and the final exams.

 ## Academic Integrity